oerdnj/deb.sury.org/.github/ISSUE_TEMPLATE/bug_report.md

 **Unsupported distributions**
  - [ ] I'm *not* using [Ubuntu Trusty (14.04)](https://www.patreon.com/posts/private-ubuntu-30596045)

+**Repository mirroring**
+- [ ] I'm *not* trying to mirror the repositories using wget, curl, mozilla.
+If I am mirroring the packages.sury.org repository, I am properly using [rsync](https://www.patreon.com/posts/use-rsync-luke-32563640) to minimize the traffic.

 **Describe the bug**
 A clear and concise description of what the bug is.